Start the countdown.

 Why email?
 Well, social media is great for sparking conversations, and we’ll cover that in Step 2, but we’re starting with email because it’s by far the best way to keep people engaged and convert them into customers.

-Consider this recent research, which found that the conversion rate for email marketing was more than 3%, while search came in under 2% and social media less than 1%.
+Consider this research, which found that the conversion rate for email marketing was more than 3%, while search came in under 2% and social media less than 1%.

 In terms of your launch, it’s so much more powerful to be able to email people directly with the announcement than to post it on social media, where many of your followers will miss it among all the other noise.